jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   - May meet us at Port Manzara
   - Pirates around Chult
   - All princess live in the northern part of town, markets and taverns are in the south.
-  - Leave mansion (nice part of town)
+  - Leave mansion (located in a nice part of town)

-- Satyrs, race of Fey
+#### Pan Satyr Background
+- Asks Skógur if he knows what Satyrs are (race of Fey)
   - Satyrs are raucous fey that resemble stout male humans with the furry lower bodies and cloven hooves of goats.
 They frolic in wild forests, driven by curiosity and hedonism in equal measure.
-  - Pan/Olivia is now a member of the Circle of Dreams: Druids hail from regions that have strong ties to the Feywild and its dreamlike realms.
+  - Pan is now a member of the Circle of Dreams: Druids hail from regions that have strong ties to the Feywild and its dreamlike realms.
 The druids’ guardianship of the natural world makes for a natural alliance between them and good-aligned fey.
 These druids seek to fill the world with dreamy wonder.
 Their magic mends wounds and brings joy to downcast hearts, and the realms they protect are gleaming, fruitful places, where dream and reality blur together and where the weary can find rest.
 - Pan has a familiar Artemis (fay owl) dark blue who can help us scout the location

+### To the Inn
 - Bought short bow, Long bow and 200 arrows at a discount and split among Skógur and Freya
 - Stop into inn (Hydra and Hair/Heir/Hare?)
 - Learn of a few people from the inn ZooKeeper